OpenWIS/openwis-documentation/_minutes/2017-03-22-OpenWIS-Steering-Committee.md

             4. ALL - Yes.
             5. RES-OWIS-SC-2017-08:Resolution: vote: 7-0 - in favour - Recommended to Board - Update Rule 6.3 [after table]: An Associate Partner may, by mutual consent with the Association, substitute an agreed in-kind contribution for the Annual Contribution fee of €10,000.
 OWIS-RES
 13. **New opportunities for collaboration**
     1. **Review proposals for projects that are compatible with the purpose and objectives of the OpenWIS Association and in the interest of Members and Partners**
         1. JT - I will just bring the section _Initiation of new projects_ up on the screen, to remind us of the process.
 		    2. JT - So, for each potential new project, we are asking:
-            1. Does it match the purpose of OpenWIS Association?
-[1](http://openwis.github.io/openwis-documentation/articles/2-purpose.html#article-2.1)
+            1. Does it match the [purpose of OpenWIS Association](http://openwis.github.io/openwis-documentation/articles/2-purpose.html#article-2.1)?
             2. How / if the project governance could / should be integrated into OpenWIS?
             3. Whether any other Members or Partners want to contribute resources to the project?
         3. JT - So let's just list the projects we have for consideration today: